2016, Vol. 3 Issue 3, Part B

 How to cite this article:

 Sunil Sahu, Sinha KP.
 Studies on the prevalence of helminthic infection in desi poultry birds from Darbhanga region of North Bihar, India.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 87-90.
+Int J Fauna Biol Stud 2016;3(3):87-90.